 WorkOS provides the ACS URL and IdP URI (Entity ID).
-It's readily available in your Connection's Settings in the Developer Dashboard.
+It's readily available in your Connection's Settings in the WorkOS Dashboard.

 The ACS URL is the location an Identity Provider redirects its authentication response to.
 In Azure AD's case, it needs to be set by the Enterprise when configuring your application in their Azure AD instance.

 Specifically, the ACS URL will need to be set as the "Reply URL (Assertion Consumer Service URL)" in the "Basic SAML Configuration" step of the Azure AD "Set up Single Sign-On with SAML" wizard:

 The Entity ID is a URI used to identify the issuer of a SAML request, response, or assertion.
 In this case, the entity ID is used to communicate that WorkOS will be the party performing SAML requests to the Enterprise's Azure AD instance.